MoniDoerig/nipype-neurodesk-workflows/nipype_interfaces/README.md

 1. Set up Neurodesk or Neurodesk Play:
    - Follow the setup instructions provided in the [README of the nipype-neurodesk-workflows](../README.md).
 2. Integrate the Tool/Nipype Interface:
-   - Navigate to the subdirectory for the desired tool (e.g., mri_synthstrip or NORDIC)
+   - Navigate to the subdirectory for the desired tool (e.g., mri_synthstrip)
    - Follow the instructions provided in the example_usage notebook within that subdirectory to integrate the interface into your workflow.